-N,N'-Dimethylquinacridone (DMQA) is green dopant material used in OLEDs.
-Highly stable and longer lifetime OLED devices have been achieved by using DMQA as the dopant to a double host (aminoanthracene and Alq3).
+N,N'-Dimethylquinacridone (DMQA) is a green dopant material used in OLEDs.
+Highly stable and longer-lifetime OLED devices have been achieved by using DMQA as the dopant to a double host (aminoanthracene and Alq3).
 It is believed that DMQA can prevent excimer formation, thus prolonging the the lifetime of the devices.

 |Device structure||ITO/CuPc (15 nm)/NPB (60 nm)/Alq3:0.4 wt.% DMQA (37.5 nm)/Alq (37.5 nm)/MgAg (200 nm) |

 |Lifetime (T1/2)||7,500 hours|

 |Device structure||ITO (150 nm)/a-NPB (60 nm)/Alq3: 1 wt.% C545T*:0.75 wt.% DMQA (30 nm)/Alq3 (30 nm)/LiF (0.8 nm)/Al (150 nm) |